PhD, Marine Sciences Biological Oceanography, Graduate

-Research Synopsis: Southwestern Puerto Rico coastal waters can be considered optically complex, ranging from oligotrophic (Case-1) oceanic and coastal waters to near-shore waters influenced by riverine input and bottom resuspension (Case-2).
-Enhanced high-resolution satellite data from the Landsat-8 OLI sensor has shown frequent occurrences of “black water” masses that could not be seen in traditional one-kilometer resolution ocean color images.
-The origin and possible impacts of these black water masses have not been documented for the Caribbean Region.
+Research Synopsis: Southwestern Puerto Rico coastal waters can be considered optically complex, ranging from oligotrophic oceanic (Case-1) to near-shore waters influenced by riverine input and bottom resuspension (Case-2).
+Enhanced high-resolution satellite imagery from the Landsat-8 OLI sensor and others sensors has shown frequent occurrences of “dark water” masses that are hard to detect with traditional one-kilometer resolution ocean color images from ocean color satellite sensors.
+The origin and possible impacts of these dark water masses have been poorly documented for the Caribbean Region as opposed to Florida waters or the Gulf of Mexico.
 What are the sources and composition of these water masses and what is their fate?
-Their impacts on water column light attenuation and as sources of nutrients may have ecological implications on coral reefs and seagrass ecosystems, the main primary producers in tropical environments.
+Their role on water column light attenuation and as sources of carbon may have ecological implications on coral reefs and seagrass ecosystems, the main primary producers in tropical environments.